Searching for

 Examining Social Justice Beneath the Surface: Taking European Public Swimming Pools as a Clue

-Chang Guo’s proposal will explore the role of community swimming pools in contributing to social justice through visiting and researching sites in France, Germany, Switzerland, Denmark, Sweden, Norway, and Finland.
+Chang Guo’s proposal explored the role of community swimming pools in contributing to social justice through visiting and researching sites in Denmark, France, Sweden, and Switzerland.

 Chang Guo